William-Helfrich/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the IBM Data Science Professional Certification Capstone
+This is the IBM Data Science Professional Certification Capstone.